MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/index.md

    limitations under the License.  -->
 # Get started viewing and changing CSS

-Follow these interactive tutorial sections to learn the basics of viewing and changing the CSS for a page by using DevTools.
+Follow the interactive tutorial sections in this article to learn the basics of viewing and changing the CSS for a page by using DevTools.

 <!-- ====================================================================== -->
 ## View the CSS for an element

 1. Open the [CSS Examples](https://microsoftedge.github.io/Demos/devtools-css-get-started/) demo page in a new window or tab.
-To open the examples, right-click the link, or press and hold `Ctrl` (Windows, Linux) or `Command` (macOS) and then click the link.
+To open the examples, right-click the link, or press and hold `Ctrl` (for Windows, Linux) or `Command` (for macOS) and then click the link.

    <!-- You can view the source files for the CSS Examples demo page at the [MicrosoftEdge/Demos > devtools-css-get-started](https://github.com/MicrosoftEdge/Demos/tree/main/devtools-css-get-started) repo folder. -->